dtyryshkin7/marchaton-first/Challenges/Challenge-02.md

 - Each crew member has their folder in the repo added via pull request

-> [!TIP]
+### Hints
-> - You don't need to create Codespaces per branch, just create it on main.
+- You don't need to create Codespaces per branch, just create it on main.
 You can create branches and do pull requests within the codespace.
-> - Review pull requests in GitHub UI, there it is implemented better, Codespaces are a bit confusing.
+- Review pull requests in GitHub UI, there it is implemented better, Codespaces are a bit confusing.

 ## Learning Resources